 Getting debt-free is probably the best thing you can do for yourself and your family.
 In reality, it’s not so much one of those vintage skills as it was just the way they lived their lives.
 Credit wasn’t something you jumped on in the past.
 The mindset was much more about living within your means.
 The main (and possibly only) source of debt would have been for the mortgage.

 In this digital world, we now find ourselves we have lost the tangible/physical quality of cash.
 There is something more real about having your money physically in your wallet.
 You can see it dwindling in a way that we don’t with our debit and credit cards.
 This and the insatiable need to keep up with

-Currently I am in what I call the “learning” phase.
+Currently, I am in what I call the “learning” phase.
 I haven’t changed any of my behaviours but I am tracking everything using the YNAB app for a month.
 Then I plan to sit down and take stock of where my money is going.
 I really think this is an important step.
 If you don’t know where your money is actually going then how do you know that you are making the right changes?
-Looking at what you send your money on can be enlightening and uncover other issues you may not have been aware of.
+Looking at what you spend your money on can be enlightening and uncover other issues you may not have been aware of.

-So there you have it, 16 easy vintage skills that you can add to your suburban homesteading tool box.
+So there you have it, 16 easy vintage skills that you can add to your suburban homesteading toolbox.
 What ones do you currently use?
 Which one of these vintage skills do you plan to master next?
 As I mentioned next on my list is cheese making!